moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/instructions.md

 If a database hasn't been defined as a source it will need to be added.
 Please follow the instructions below:

 - Create a new branch off `main`.
-- Add source database name exactly as it appears in Athena to the source_database_name.txt file in scripts folder.
+- Add the source database name exactly as it appears in AWS Athena to the list in `scripts/source_database_name.txt`.
+Ensure it is in alphabetical order for ease of use.
 - Commit and push the changes & create a PR.

 Sources are set to refresh every Sunday & this includes addition of new source databases or updates in existing source databases (like addition or deletion of tables).
 Please contact data modelling team at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9) in case any queries.